Enhancing Model Defense Against Jailbreaks with Proactive Safety Reasoning: Our Approach

 As described in Section \ref{sec:background-attack}, jailbreak attacks typically employ two main strategies: (1) linguistic manipulation, which subtly alters the question's phrasing with different tones, and (2) contextual manipulation, which includes distracting content to provoke affirmative or unintended responses.
 Inspired by the advancements in complex training scenarios demonstrated by WizardLM~\cite{xu2024wizardlm,luo2024wizardcoder}, we aim to enhance the model's reasoning capabilities by introducing more intricate questions.
 We develop complexity through two specific methods: depth evolution, which focuses on linguistic nuances, and breadth evolution, which incorporates distracting elements.
 This strategy is designed to counteract the effectiveness of adversarial manipulations by improving the model's ability to discern and respond to nuanced intents within adversarial inputs.

 \textbf{Linguistic Manipulation}.
 Linguistic manipulation involves subtly altering the phrasing of questions to bypass model defenses while retaining their original intent.
 In response, we enrich the question $q$ with diverse linguistic styles, specifically slang and uncommon dialects, to enhance the attack robustness against detection.
+An example of our question evolution with linguistic manipulation is in Figure~\ref{fig:linguistic-example}.

-We implement this by utilizing In-Context Learning with a contemporary LLM, supported by a carefully curated set of demonstrations.
+We implement linguistic mutation using a powerful LLM such as GPT-4, guided by In-Context Learning (ICL) with a carefully curated set of demonstrations.
+These demonstrations are drawn from SorryBench~\cite{xie2024sorrybenchsystematicallyevaluatinglarge}, a rich corpus featuring slang and uncommon dialects.
 To ensure the generation of diverse stylistic variants, we need to select demonstrations with different styles.
-We employ SorryBench~\cite{xie2024sorrybenchsystematicallyevaluatinglarge}, which includes a rich corpus of slang and uncommon dialect texts.
-We begin by extracting semantic embeddings from the dataset entries using SentenceBERT~\cite{reimers2019sentencebertsentenceembeddingsusing}.
-We then apply k-means clustering to these embeddings with $k$ clusters and select the centers of these clusters as our demonstrations.
-To further enhance the style diversity in the model's outputs, we design explicit prompts for the LLM that encourage the generation of responses in varied styles, rather than strictly replicating the demonstrated examples.
-Details of the full prompt structure and the selected demonstrations are provided in Appendix~\ref{sec:contextual-evolution} and Appendix~\ref{sec:selected-demos}.
-An example of our question evolution with linguistic manipulation is in Figure~\ref{fig:linguistic-example}.
+Specifically, we first extract semantic embeddings from the SorryBench entries using SentenceBERT~\cite{reimers2019sentencebertsentenceembeddingsusing}, then apply k-means clustering to group them into $k$ clusters.
+We use the cluster centers as our final set of demonstrations.
+To further encourage stylistic variation, our prompts are designed to elicit diverse output styles rather than direct imitation of the demonstrations.
+Details of the demonstration selection algorithm are provided in Appendix~\ref{sec:demo-cons}.

 This strategy not only expands the model's adaptability to linguistic variations but also strengthens its defenses against sophisticated manipulative inputs.

 \textbf{Contextual Manipulation}.
 We further expand the harmful question $q$ by incorporating contextual backgrounds to elicit affirmative responses.
 This is achieved with a variety of sophisticated persuasion techniques, including role-playing, expert endorsements, evidence-based persuasion, and logical appeals, each chosen for its effectiveness in nuanced scenario handling.